Scottish Women's Hospital at Royaumont: Other staff

 Transcriptions of the names of nurses involved with the Scottish Women's Hospitals taken from original lists held at the Imperial War Museum originally published in early 1920 are available at "Scarletfinders: Scottish Women's Hospitals Index of Names".
+A total of 184 nurses served at Royaumont.
+Most of these completed their 6 month contracts including 37 who extended their service.
+Of the 18 who left before the end of their contracted service, 11 left because the war had come to an end, and three were dismissed – one for subordination, one for ‘bad’ behaviour and one unspecified.

 A complete list in also available online.

 A selection of individuals is listed below.